berops/claudie/docs/input-manifest/providers/examples/aws-input-manifest.md

       # instance type name
       server_type: t3.medium
       # ami ID of the image
-      # make sure to update it according to the region
+      # Make sure to update it according to the region.
       image: ami-0965bd5ba4d59211c

 kubernetes: